Abstract

 In 1794, she participated in the festivities around the abolition of slavery, where she not only gave a speech but also performed her parody of the Marseillaise, the hymne des citoyens de couleurs.
 For this event, she is best known today.
 One year later, a text by her about the colony of Saint-Domingue was published.
 In it, she gives certain advice, how the youth should be taught, where schools and hospitals should be built, and which laws should be passed, to help the colony prosper.
 But the text raises questions about the authorship since Marie-Thérèse has never been to Saint-Domingue and the text provides deep knowledge about the island and the population.
 It seems, as if she had help, maybe from Julien Raymond, or Sonthonax, or someone unknown, who knew the island very well.
 During the following years, it seemed, as if she had tried at least once to make her way to Saint-Domingue, but was unsuccessful (Bardin 5983).
 From 1801 onwards, there are no records about Marie-Thérèse, and nothing about her life is known.
 Bardin states that she died in 1834, aged 84 (Bardin 5985).

 It was by no means unusual that Marie-Thérèse Lucidor Corbin, as a woman, took part in the revolutionary celebrations and actively tried to shape and influence the politics of the new republic.
 Through the overall goal, the dismantling of the ancien regime's oppressions, and the abolition of censorship on all levels, women saw themselves inspired to try to expand their sphere of influence in society, which before was reduced to their homes, family, and their work, which most of the time condemned them to a rather passive part in society.
-Especially in revolutionary Paris, with a social class of well-educated and wealthy women, a broad front of women´s rights activists formed and made their demands known from 1789 on through meetings in clubs or the famous salons, but also protests on the streets.
+Especially in revolutionary Paris, with a social class of well-educated and wealthy women, a broad front of women´s rights activists formed and made their demands known from 1789 on through meetings in clubs or the famous salons, but also protests on the streets.⁶ However, their plea for full civil rights, which one of the most important women's rights activists of the time, Olympe de Gouges, proclaimed in the National Assembly in 1791, was suppressed.
+De Gouges, as well as many other women activists, were guillotined during the terreur period and the women clubs were dissolved.
+During the Restoration, the assertion of women's rights suffered a significant setback (Petersen 11-12; Didier 65–70).

 The same applies to free people of color or people of color in general.
 Even if their presence in Parisian streets in the 1790s was not the rule, they were not rare either.
 Since the late 17th century, it has been documented that people of color settled in the capital and the major port and trading cities of Bordeaux, La Rochelle, and Nantes.
 Although the rights of people of color were increasingly restricted by law during the 18th century, several examples demonstrate how these restrictions were sometimes not strictly enforced and how much people of color participated in social and political life (Duprat; Peabody 4–8 and 137–140).
 People of color also took part in the festivities for the abolition of slavery in various places throughout France.
 In Paris, at least five well-known people of color were present during the festivities, some of them from Saint-Domingue (Crouin 71).

 On February 4th, 1794 (16 pluviose, an II), the National Convention abolished slavery in France and all its colonies by decree.
 In Paris, a popular festival was organized for this purpose a few days after the abolition of slavery on February 18th, 1794 (30 pluviose, an II), which took place in the Temple of Reason, the profaned church of Notre Dame, and by then the revolutionary counter-religious center of the capital.
 Nonetheless, the abolition of slavery was also celebrated outside Paris.
 In total, at least 37 feasts in favor of the abolition of slavery throughout France took place at different dates between February and July.
 (Crouin 56; Dubois 162-163).
 The festivities were organized around a ritualized procedure but still had a moment of spontaneity.
 At first, one would march collectively to a place of symbolic importance, like the Temple of Reason.
 After the arrival, a people´s representative would give a speech.
 In Paris, famous politician Pierre-Gaspard Chaumette would rise to speak and refer to the Saint-Dominguian revolutionaries and one of its fighters, gens de couleur libre Vincent Ogé, just like Lucidor Corbin did, when speaking up after him (Crouin 59 and 61–63; Archives Parlementaires [hereafter: AP], “Discours prononcé par le citoyen Chaumette” 220–226).
 On some occasions, the session of the National Convention in which slavery was abolished was reenacted, and during or afterwards, people would cry out in joy, give short speeches, or sing (Crouin 67–73).
 In the course of these celebrations, a series of musical parodies were created that were sung collectively at the respective celebrations or performed by individual people, such as in the case of Marie-Thérèse´s hymn.
 Another example is the musical parody “Couplets pour l’abolition de l’esclavage des gens de couleur” which was composed by the French magistrate Eustache-Marie-Pierre-Marc-Antoine Courtin in 1794.
 At the abolition celebrations in Orbec, Normandy, at the Temple of Reason on March 30th, 1794 [10 germ.
-II], this new text was sung on the Air des Visitandines, from French composer Francois Devienne´s 1792 opera Visitandines (AP, “Adresse du conseil général d'Orbec” 157-158; Grunebaum-Ballin 269; Pierre No. 1274*, 669 f.; AN F/17/1354, Doss.
+II], this new text was sung on the Air⁷ des Visitandines, from French composer Francois Devienne´s 1792 opera Visitandines (AP, “Adresse du conseil général d'Orbec” 157-158; Grunebaum-Ballin 269; Pierre No. 1274*, 669 f.; AN F/17/1354, Doss.
 1, No. 3145; Concerning Eustache Courtin: Saint-Edme 436–39).
 According to lists provided by Grunebaum Ballin (268-269) and Pierre (No. 1283, 1284, 1285, 671-672), there was also a whole series of other musical parodies related to the abolition of slavery.
 Interestingly, Corbins hymne des citoyens de couleurs is not part of those lists.

 Right before her hymn for the people of color was sung, Marie-Thérèse held a speech at the Temple of Reason, characterized by a strong emphasis on the three revolutionary values: Liberty, Equality, Fraternity.
 After praising the relief of all people of color of slavery, she mentions Vincent Ogé, a person of the group of gens de couleur libres and one of the first people in Saint-Domingue to engage in armed struggle for equality (See: Corbin, “Discours” 170-171).
 With this reference to Ogé and the struggles of the Saint-Dominguian people of color, Corbin highlighted the importance of the revolutionary activity in Saint-Domingue for the ideals of the French Revolution and especially for the struggle against slavery, which, in many countries and colonies, was yet to begin.